 Designing your day means building in the things that matter most to you that would otherwise get swept aside in the day to day rush.

-As one of my readers pointed out, this is also important if you’re experiencing a shift in your life, like moving or being self-employed.
+As one of my readers pointed out, this is also important if you’re experiencing a shift in your life, like moving or becoming self-employed.

 What would your list look like?